 There was no burning passion that drove me to gifted ed.
 It was a random event that I then became interested in.

-And I think this is how most interests happen.
+This is how most interests happen.
 We randomly experience something we like and then we dig deeper.
 If we like what we find, we keep digging.
 When we get bored, we move onto something else.

 In fact, I think it was the expectation to “have a passion” that kept me from starting my career until I was 27.
 I felt like I needed “strong and barely controllable emotion” towards something.
 And I just didn’t have that!

-“Passion” is kind of an intimidating expectation.
+“Passion” is a pretty intimidating expectation.

 So, realizing this, I’ve really worked to cut back on the word “passion” and use “interests” instead.